magento/pagebuilder-docs/docs/migration/how-content-migration-works.md

 # How content migration works

 Each content type has a corresponding renderer to convert the old BlueFoot JSON structure into the new PageBuilder format.
 The Page Builder format uses HTML to store all data associated with the content type within the DOM tree through attributes, styles, and child nodes.
-You can find out more information in our [Page Builder Architecture](<https://devdocs.magento.com/page-builder/docs/reference/architecture.html>) article.
+See [Page Builder architecture](../architecture/overview.md) and [Configurations](../architecture/configurations.md) for more information.

 In contrast to BlueFoot, the HTML structure we generate contains all the information needed to render the content type, this HTML string is committed directly into the database in place of the BlueFoot string.